 In March 2001, the School District entered into a contract with Institutional Resources to address pressing facility needs.
 The contract included a financing component that established a non-profit foundation, referred to as BEST.
 As of June 2006, the non-profit had issued four series of bonds for a total of \$1.03 billion in Installment Purchase Revenue Bonds to fund the BEST construction program.
 These bonds will be matured for the most part with annual general obligation debt issued by the School District, within its 8% debt limitation, and future earnings on investments.
 These bonds are scheduled to be paid off in the year 2028.
+Since 2002, the BEST Capital Projects program resulted in additions or improvements to 26 existing schools (including a child development center, an alternative school, 10 elementary schools, 5 middle schools, 4 high schools, a science center, and 4 career centers), and in the construction of 22 new elementary schools, 6 new middle schools, 9 new high schools, a new bus center, a new special education center, 4 new child development centers, and a new fine arts center.

 The District has also planned various capital improvements over the next five years.
 These capital improvements will be paid for with the proceeds of general obligation bonds issued by the District.
+Greenville County Schools has maintained the highest credit ratings for South Carolina school districts based on statements recently released by Standard and Poor's and Moody's rating agencies.
+A higher credit rating for the school district results in lower interest costs when borrowing money.